 You can often find jobs at your school that will offer these benefits and more.
 Jobs like tutoring, internships, and driving for a ride-hailing service make great candidates to keep your bills paid and your refrigerator stocked.

-Is College a Waste of Time?
+Is College a Waste of Time and Money?

 College is simply not for everyone.
 To determine whether it’s a waste of time, you’ll need to consider many factors.